2026 Guide: How to Choose a Flight Academy in OKC

 • How often should a new student fly?

-• How do you track my progress?
+• How do instructors track student progress?

 • What happens when weather cancels a lesson?